plcnextusa/node-red/README.md

 ```
 ## Part 3 - Optional - Auto Start Node-Red at device boot up

-this set of commands will craete the necessary scheduling task with the "crontabs" function.
+this set of commands will create the necessary scheduling task with the "crontabs" function.